OpenSourceEcology/3D-Printer-OSE-Marlin/README.md

 Open Arduino IDE 1.6.8 and open OSE_Marlin.ino file in the folder - that is the firmware for the 3D printer controller board.

+Versions:

+1. D3D v18.07 Marlin - 0.4 mm nozzle, Prusa i3 MK2 Extruder
-This is the version for a 0.6 mm nozzle, E3D Titan Aero extruder.
+2. Marlin - This is the version for a 0.6 mm nozzle, E3D Titan Aero extruder.

-Former versions of OSE Marlin are found at ttps://wiki.opensourceecology.org/wiki/File:OSE_Marlin.zip
+3. Former versions of OSE Marlin are found at ttps://wiki.opensourceecology.org/wiki/File:OSE_Marlin.zip